Finxpd

 Pricing

 CMC Markets’ competitive spread covers most trading fees.
 CMC profits on client trade that “crosses” the bid/ask spread.
 Next-generation accounts pay a premium for guaranteed stop losses (GSLO).
 If GSLO is not triggered, this amount is returned.
-Trading shares and ETFs incurs a commission.
+Trading shares and ETFs incur a commission.
 If your account is a CFD or spreads betting account, this may be debited to your account directly upon order execution or added to either side of the spread.

 Disclosure notes say larger investments have wider spreads, but platform-based nuances obscure transparency.
 Advertised minimum spreads on regularly traded main FX pairings range from 0.7 pips (EUR/USD, USD/JPY, AUD/USD) to 0.9 (GBP/USD) to 1.0 (USD/CHF), but the small print discloses tiny holding cost changes that might affect bottom lines.
 Legal disclosures permit the two sites to exhibit different spreads for similar securities.
 Average margins and overnight holding costs are competitive.